dgraph-io/dgraph/wiki/content/query-language/index.md

 The query first searches the graph, using indexes to make the search efficient, for all nodes with a `name` edge equalling "Blade Runner".
 For the found node the query then returns the listed outgoing edges.

-Every node had a unique 64 bit identifier.
+Every node had a unique 64-bit identifier.
 The `uid` edge in the query above returns that identifier.
 If the required node is already known, then the function `uid` finds the node.

 Query Example: "Blade Runner" movie data found by UID.